 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplementary files.

-The Journal of Current Chinese Affairs adheres to the SAGE Havard reference style.
+The Journal of Current Chinese Affairs adheres to the SAGE Harvard reference style.
 View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
-References are cited in the text using in-text citations.

 Interviews should be cited in the following way: